Why Most Budgets Fail and How the 50/30/20 Rule Fixes It

 Common Wants Include:

-• Hobbies: Sports equipment, art supplies, gaming, collections
+• Hobbies: Sports gear, art supplies, or gaming

 Optimizing Your Wants Spending